Great job showing up today for the third course in this exciting PRO coaching tournament from Squirrly SEO – exclusive training.

 - a construction company’s website

 - a SaaS (software as a service) presentation website

 - a photography services site

 Why does it make sense for this to work for any kind of site?

 - Because Google does not discriminate according to the type of site.
 They (the Google bot crawlers and their algorithms) look at ranking factors above all else.

-- Focus Pages are all about analyzing your most important page according all the important ranking factors and making adjustments, so that Google will love your website more than the other competing websites.
+- Focus Pages are all about analyzing your most important page according to all the important ranking factors and making adjustments so that Google will love your website more than the other competing websites.

 Also, the following information is crucial if you want to get the most out of using Squirrly SEO 2019 and supercharging your rankings.
 So, please read carefully.